 If you limit the retention period, all the events that exceed the newly set period will be deleted from the database and from the UI, however, they will be retained in the audit log file.

 Selecting events to log

 The events that are logged are organized in categories that belong to specific coverage areas.
 For example, mirror-related events are logged in the Global administration category that belongs to the Global configuration and administration coverage area.
-For all coverage areas and events logged in each area, see Audit log events in Bitbucket.
+For all coverage areas and events logged in each area, see Audit log events.

 In the administration area, go to … > Settings.